 Subscribers are told what to invest in, when to invest, and are alerted when it's time to sell or anything else important comes up.

-*But of course we don't ever suggest just blindly following investment advice.
+*But of course I don't ever suggest just blindly following investment advice.
 Your own due diligence is always important.

 A Scam?..
 Definitely Not.